 Pathways Through Dementia was founded in 2012 by Sara Wilcox and registered as a charity in 2013.

-Recently, Sara was proud to be the legal expert at the Government’s Dementia Challenge Conference.
+Sara has been proud to act as a legal expert at the Government’s Dementia Challenge Conference.
 She talked about the Mental Capacity Act and the need for more legal and financial information to be available to carers.
 55% of dementia carers feel that they are not given enough information on legal and financial issues when dementia is first diagnosed*.
 Our charity is working hard to change this.

 As the aging population in the UK grows, we will sadly see more people impacted by dementia.
 There are currently 850,000 people in the UK living with dementia and this figure is set to rise to 1 million by 2020.